drb/auto-translator/README.md

 ```
 {
     "en": {
+        "_comment": "This is a comment and won't be in the output",

         "test.foo": "Hello my name is John.
 I like to play tennis on grass.",
         "test.bar": "The man inside the moon does not like cheese.",
         "test.baz": "America is a country with a very large land mass.",